-At a minimum the new permanent quasi-governmental organization should be responsible for coordination and monitoring implementation of business practices to incorporate an approved national standard such as the CCR to house, among other clinical data, diagnostic and medications data related to mental health, substance abuse and specific diseases.
+At a minimum, the new permanent quasi-governmental organization should be responsible for coordination and monitoring implementation of business practices to incorporate an approved national standard such as the CCR to house, among other clinical data, diagnostic and medications data related to all areas including the Restricted Areas.

-- 5. Identification of tasks required, organized by work breakdown structure - Develop an Implementation Guide for use in Ohio or adopt a national implementation. - 6.
-Project timeline and milestones - Develop the Implementation Guide by December 31, 2007. - 7.
-Projected cost and resources required - To be determined by state-level organization.

-To be determined by state-level organization.

-9. Impact assessment on all affected stakeholders in the state (including small and rural providers)
+- 5. Identification of tasks required, organized by work breakdown structure Develop an Implementation Guide for use in Ohio or adopt a national implementation Guide. - 6.
+Project timeline and milestones Develop the Implementation Guide by December 31, 2007. - Projected cost and resources required To be determined by state-level organization. - 8.
+Means for tracking, measuring and reporting progress To be determined by state-level organization. - 9.
+Impact assessment on all affected stakeholders in the state (including small and rural providers)

-Use of approved national standards such as the CCR to house diagnostic and medications data for mental health, substance abuse and specific diseases will facilitate comprehensive HIE for all Ohioans.
+Use of approved national standards such as the CCR to house diagnostic and medications data for the Restricted Areas will facilitate comprehensive HIE for all Ohioans.

-10. Feasibility assessment (only to provide any additional detail beyond the feasibility assessment documented in the Solutions Report)

-- 11. Possible barriers that the implementation plan may face - a.
+- 10. Feasibility assessment (only to provide any additional detail beyond the feasibility assessment documented in the Solutions Report) No additional information. - 11.
+Possible barriers that the implementation plan may face - a.
 Lack of funding - b.
 The biennium budget cycle limits timing opportunities for state funding. - c.
-Infrastructure deficits including limited connectivity and low adoption rates for EHRs. - d.
+Infrastructure deficits including limited connectivity and low adoption rates for EHRs.

+- d.
 The lack of process engineering in healthcare is a technological deficit that requires research. - e.
 Industry pressures are strong to resist change in both healthcare and information technology. - f.
 Competition in the healthcare market has historically precluded sharing information. - g.
 Consumer buy-in has not been assessed. - h.
-Benchmarks for evaluation of progress are not established. - 5 c.
-A federal and state approved emergency release should be adopted that patients routinely provide at the outset of treatment for exchange of information related to mental health, substance abuse and other "sensitive diseases" in case of an emergency.
+Benchmarks for evaluation of progress are not established. - i.
+Federal and state laws that govern the Restricted Areas need to be changed or modified to permit the same level of exchange for treatment as is often afforded for payment, i.e. the electronic exchange of diagnoses and medications. - j.
+Special interest groups are likely to oppose any statutory or regulatory change. - k.
+Statutory or regulatory change is a very cumbersome process and is subject to political will.